 Also, consider how different drivers opt for varying levels of car insurance coverage.

-- Some people are content to drive with only the minimum required levels of coverage.
+- Some people are content to drive with only the minimum required levels of liability coverage.

-- Other drivers insist on getting full coverage and additional coverage through things like MedPay.
+- Other drivers insist on getting full coverage and additional optional coverage for added and higher levels of protection.

 What Does “Average Cost” Mean to You?